 I thought this 1950s plate was interesting and would be ideal for hanging on the wall as decoration.
 The front features an abstract black and white selection of household furniture and objects including a coffee table and plant on a stand.
 The back says ‘Homemaker’ made by Ridgway Potteries Ltd in Staffordshire.
 I did a bit of research and discovered that this is a desirable piece of tableware designed in 1957 by Enid Seeney.
 She attended the Burslem School of Art and later joined Ridgway Potteries – £14.

 The shop is situated on Devonshire Road, which is a cute shopping street located just off Chiswick High Road.
 With a mix of independent boutiques and eateries, you’ll enjoy browsing around here.
 Strand Antiques is situated on the corner, and you’ll spot a few tables and chairs out in front on the pavement.
 Do look around the corner of the shop where you’ll find a beautiful painting on the side of the building.

 Front Part of the Shop

-Step inside this store and it’s like an Aladdin’s cave crammed full of antiques and collectibles.
-You really won’t know where to look first as your eyes will be treated to thousands of amazing objects to view.
-The main shop has stock around the edges and also in the centre but you do have enough space to walk around to admire the glorious goods.
+Step inside this store, and it’s an Aladdin’s cave crammed full of antiques and collectables.
+You really won’t know where to look first as your eyes will be treated to thousands of unusual objects to view.
+The main shop has stock around the edges and also in the centre, but you do have enough space to walk around to admire the goods.
 There is also a smaller corridor section towards the back of the shop where you’ll find kitchen bits and bobs.
 This leads out to a tiny courtyard where they often have garden ornaments.